 Though getting a traffic ticket is frustrating, it doesn’t have to be devastating.
 If you recently received a traffic violation in Michigan, there are steps you can take to keep your driving record clean and prevent costly insurance hikes.

 Michigan traffic tickets are handled in district courts throughout the state.
 Determine which court will resolve your ticket and decide if you’re going to submit a “guilty,” “guilty with explanation,” or “not guilty” plea.
 Read your ticket carefully, because the time frame for submitting pleas for Michigan traffic tickets can vary from court to court.

 It’s essential that you respond to your court in a timely manner.
-If you don’t submit your plea on time, the court will file a default judgment in your case.
+If you don’t submit your plea on time, the court will file a default judgment in your case from the Michigan traffic violation.
 You’ll be charged an additional fee, and if you fail to respond to your default judgment, you could end up with a suspended license.

 Filing a “guilty” or “guilty with explanation” plea can be done in person or through the mail.
 You will be required to pay your fine and the conviction, and associated points will be added to your driving record.
 Some drivers have the option to take a Michigan Basic Driver Improvement Course (BDIC) to remove the points from your record, but it is at the court’s discretion, and you may only take the course once in your lifetime.

 If you don’t think you deserved your ticket, all drivers have the option to fight MI traffic tickets in court.
 This process requires you to plead “not guilty” and present your case in person or through an attorney you hire to represent you.
 If you win, your ticket will be dismissed and your driving record will remain clear of points.
 But if you lose, you could face additional fines and court fees, as well as attorney’s fees.